zoë kravitz's band lolawolf on lily, miley and what pop really means

 If Kraftwerk and Aaliyah had a lovechild, and Santigold was its aunt, it would sound a lot like hot new band Lolawolf.
 Fronted by actress/singer Zoë Kravitz, the exquisite offspring of Lisa Bonet and Lenny Kravitz, Lolawolf have been making sweet...

-Formed of Zoë, who writes most of the songs, Jimmy Giannopoulous, who handles the whole production, and James Levy, who doesn't really know what he does except bring good vibes, had transformed into a bona fide band.
-Somewhere between electronica, R&B, and pop, Lolawolf - their name is an amalgamation of Zoë's siblings although they're now sick of saying this (and, no, her siblings aren't aware of this as they're four and six years old…) released their eponymous EP at the start of 2014, which was promptly followed by their electrifying album, Calm Down.
+Just jamming initially for a bit of fun, it wasn't long until Zoë, who writes most of the songs, Jimmy Giannopoulous, who handles the whole production, and James Levy, who doesn't really know what he does except bring good vibes, had transformed into a bona fide band.
+Somewhere between electronica, R&B, and pop, Lolawolf - their name is an amalgamation of Zoë's siblings although they're now sick of saying this (and, no, her siblings aren't aware of this as they're, like, four and six years old…) released their eponymous EP at the start of 2014, which was promptly followed by their electrifying album, Calm Down.
 Already having toured with both Lily Allen and Miley Cyrus, it's safe to say that 2014 was a very good year for Lolawolf.
-However, with new material in the pipeline 2015 looks set to be even bigger.
+However, with new material in the pipeline, 2015 looks set to be even bigger.
 Watch this space!

 I'm sure you've heard every question out there by now…